vanja-ivancevic/Old-School-Forge_Patch-only/README.md

-# Old School Shandalar Forge Conversion Patch
+# Old-School Shandalar Forge Conversion Patch

 This patch updates various decks, enemy rewards, shop inventories, and configuration files for the Shandalar campaign in Forge to be limited to only old-border editions up to 27.
 May 2003 (Scourge).